From Exhaustion to Empowerment: Benefits of Burnout Therapy

 As you can see from this list, both well- and low-paid jobs can lead to burnout.

-On the contrary, one of the happiest professions is hairdressing.
-Hairdressers work long hours, are relatively low-paid, and have a significant additional administrative workload.
 However, their work feels meaningful and gratifying.
 They experience abundant connection and communication with their clients.
 Besides that, in a short time, they create a tangible result that makes their clients happy.

 Low Professional Demands